sparkfun/SparkFun_DataLogger/docs/introduction.md

 icon: material/information
 --- -->

+# Introduction

 ![SparkFun DataLogger IoT]( assets/gh-banner-hug-datalogger.png)

+The SparkFun DataLogger IoT is a data logger that comes preprogrammed and ready to use immediatly - no programming, no setup - just plug in the board, add a [supported qwiic sensor or two](supported_devices.md) and start logging data.
+The built-in firmware automatically detects attached qwiic sensors, peforms any setup and starts logging sensor data.
+And with minimal configuration, the DataLogger IoT can connect to a local WiFi network and post data to a wide range of IoT data services.

-The SparkFun DataLogger IoT is a data logger that comes preprogrammed to automatically log IMU, GPS, and various pressure, humidity, and distance sensors.
-All without writing a single line of code!
-They come in two flavors: The [SparkFun DataLogger IoT - 9DoF](https://www.sparkfun.com/products/20594) and the [SparkFun DataLogger IoT](https://www.sparkfun.com/products/22462).
-Both versions of the DataLogger IoT automatically detects, configures, and logs Qwiic sensors.
-It was specifically designed for users who just need to capture a lot of data to a CSV or JSON file, and get back to their larger project.
-Save the data to a microSD card or send it wirelessly to your preferred Internet of Things (IoT) service!
+The DataLogger IoT automatically detects, configures, and logs Qwiic sensors.
+It was specifically designed for users who just need to capture a lot of data with minimal setup or development.
+It delivers a ready-to-use device that enables saving data to a microSD card, output it to a serial console andor send it wirelessly to your preferred Internet of Things (IoT) services - all at that same time!

-This guide covers the use of the following SparkFun DataLogger Products:
+To configure the DataLogger, a menu system is accessed via a serial connection and provides access to all available settings for the system.
+Changes are automatically saved in persistant storage on the device, and are also settable/accessable as `json` file if desired.
+Details on setting up the system are outlined in the [Configuration](configuration.md) sectoin of this manual.

+## DataLogger Devices

+The following devices support the DataLogger IoT functionality discussed in this document.

 * <a href="https://www.sparkfun.com/products/22462" target="_blank" rel="noopener noreferrer">SparkFun DataLogger IoT   :octicons-link-external-24: </a>
 * <a href="https://www.sparkfun.com/products/20594" target="_blank" rel="noopener noreferrer">SparkFun DataLogger IoT - 9DoF   :octicons-link-external-24: </a>

+## STOP - NEXT

+## Quick Start  - maybe another section

 ### Required Materials for the Hookup Guide Project